dennyzhang/challenges-kubernetes/Scenario-202/README.md

 - Questions:
 ```
-1. For my on-premise env, when I specify service type as LoadBalancer, why EXTERNAL-IP remains in the pending state?
+1. In my on-premise env, I have specified service type to LoadBalancer.
+   But why EXTERNAL-IP remains in the pending state?

 2. How Does NodePort work behind the scene?

 3. How I configure Ingress?
 ```